Cumulocity-IoT/cumulocity-device-at-risk-widget/README.md

 -   **Page2 Settings:**  User can select up to 5 fields to display in Page2 of tile.
 If user selected "Other" as one of the field then one custom field can be configured for display.

 -   **Dashboard Navigation Settings (Application Builder Only):**  This feature is available only in application builder.
 User can navigate to any other dashboard by providing below details:
-    -  ** **All**:**  Select a device type.
+    -  **All:**  Select a device type.
 Navigation will be applied to all the devices/assets of this device/asset to a specific dashboard
     -   **Dashboard ID:**  Dashboard ID of a dashboard where user need to navigate.
 You can find dashboard id in browser URL.
     -   **DeviceId as TabGroup:**  Select this option only if you are using Group Template as dashboard in application builder and selected deviceId as tabgroup field during group template configuration.
     -   **TabGroup ID(optional):**  If your dashboard is based on tabgroup then provide tabgroup id.